Create a Let's Encrypt wildcard certificate

 sudo ln -s /snap/bin/certbot /usr/local/bin/certbot

-For manual DNS validation, Certbot can be started with --manual and --preferred-challenges dns.
-In the example, the certificate should apply to both example.com and *.example.com:
+For manual DNS validation, run Certbot with --manual and --preferred-challenges dns.
+In this example, the certificate must cover both example.com and *.example.com:

 sudo certbot certonly --manual --preferred-challenges dns -d example.com -d '*.example.com'

 Certbot then displays one or more TXT values.
-If example.com and *.example.com are requested at the same time, Certbot creates two separate DNS-01 challenges.
-Both TXT values must be added as separate TXT records under _acme-challenge.example.com.
-Add the second record in addition to the first one; do not overwrite it.
+When example.com and *.example.com are requested together, they produce two separate DNS-01 challenges.
+Both values must be added as separate TXT records at _acme-challenge.example.com.
+Add the second record without overwriting the first.

 Practical check: